mxnuchim/chimoney-express-challenge/README.md

 ### Steps

 1. `git clone https://github.com/mxnuchim/chimoney-express-challenge.git`
+2. `npm install` or `yarn`
-2. `npm run dev`
+3. `npm run dev` or `yarn dev`
-3. Wait a bit
+4. Wait a bit
-4. Open http://localhost:3000/docs to view the SwaggerUI documentation and test
+5. Open http://localhost:3000/docs to view the API documentation and test it

 #To locate the JSON document which can be imported to Postman, go to http://localhost:3000/docs.json